easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 ### Black Box Implementation

 Black box components have been designed in the circuit solver to allow for interfacing with external software or higher fidelity models.
 These 0-D black boxes have no knowledge of the internal workings of the component, but instead, act as a control volume with boundary conditions.
 The same source/target terminology is used as with all other circuit components, where the nodes act as the ports of the internal network.
 The two boundary potentials (source and target), two boundary fluxes (source and target), and one internal potential (middle) can be optionally imposed externally in any combination.
-All properties that are not imposed will be solved and set each time-step.
-Figure 3 shows the black box properties used by the solver.
+All properties that are not imposed will be solved and set each time-step. @figureref {BlackBoxDescription} shows the black box properties used by the solver.

 @htmlonly
 <center><a href="./Images/Circuit/BlackBoxDescription.png"><img src="./Images/Circuit/BlackBoxDescription.png" style="width:45%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 3.
-The black box element is solved as if it contains three nodes and two paths to allow for setting boundary potentials and fluxes as well as holding a quantity.</i>
+<i>@figuredef {BlackBoxDescription} The black box element is solved as if it contains three nodes and two paths to allow for setting boundary potentials and fluxes as well as holding a quantity.</i>
 </center><br>

 Internally, black box component imposed properties are applied in the circuit solver as potential or flux sources.
 A phantom path to ground is used for imposed potentials to determine the flow into/out of the black box.
 The internal/middle node is either explicitly set with an externally imposed potential value or calculated as the average of the source and target boundary potentials.